 - Willingness to accept the rigor and content of college classes

 Important Program Facts

-- Classes are offered before, during, or after normal high school schedule
+- Classes are offered either online, or before, during, or after your normal high school schedule

 - Student participation requires both parent and counselor approval

 - Classes offered vary by semester

 - Courses are transferable to most four-year universities (UC and CSUs)

 - Enrollment fees and textbooks are FREE